Support for family members

 What support is available for the family, including children?

-Adult social care services look to the needs of the whole family, especially when children and young people are involved.
-Following assessment of needs (see drop down option above), a range of support and information may be provided for the person who has been diagnosed, their carer and any children or young people in the household.
-This help could include:
+Following assessment of needs (see drop down option above), a range of support and information may be provided.
+This could be for the person who has been diagnosed, their carer, and any children or young people in the household.
+Help may include:

 - care worker support for household tasks or personal care